 Discover the history of flower arranging and learn how to create beautiful designs using flowers, foliage, and more

 Few things have such broad and universal power as the language of flowers; for thousands of years, humans have used flowers to connect with nature and the divine.
-We also use them to celebrate special occasions and get through the tough times.
+We also use them to celebrate special events or occasions and get through the tough times.

 Drawing on this, floral design combines ancestral knowledge with modern techniques and secrets to speak, create, and share.
 From the origins of the artform to how to get started yourself, here we take a look at everything you need to know about this wonderful trade.